Calyptridium quadripetalum

 Calyptridium quadripetalum, synonym Cistanthe quadripetala, is a species of flowering plant in the family Montiaceae.
-It is known by the common name four-petalled pussypaws.
+It is also commonly known as the four-petalled pussypaw.
 It is endemic to the North Coast Ranges of California, where it is an uncommon member of the serpentine soils flora on the slopes.
 It is a small annual plant spreading or erect stems each a few centimeters long.
 There is a basal rosette of small, thick leaves and a few along the stems.
 The inflorescence is a dense cluster of sepals and four white to pink round petals.